ismail484/log-analysis/README.md

 ------------------
 1-Download the project files(newsdata.sql.tar.gz,analysis.py)

-2-unzip newsdata.sql.tar.gzusing tar xf newsdata.sql.tar  -C /destination
+2-unzip newsdata.sql.tar.gzusing tar xf newsdata.sql.tar  -C /destination.

+3-check if I have already imported my newsdata.sql using (psql=> /list), if exists then escape step4 .

-3-importnewsdata.sql into postgres SQL DB using " psql -d news -f newsdata.sql".
+4-if no ,then import newsdata.sql into postgres SQL DB using " psql -d news -f newsdata.sql".

+5-import all views that I have created ,follow this steps:

+  a)Log into the psql console by typing: psql

+  b)Connect to the news database with the command: \c news

+  c)Once connected to the news database, import the views using: \i views.sql ;

 4- run analysis.py using "python analysis.py"